Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 \begin{setup}[Partitioned systems of ODE's and P-series] Let $d \in \N$ and fix analytic functions $f,g \colon \R^{2d} \rightarrow \R^{d}$.
 We consider the partitioned ordinary differential equation

-Equations of this type appear naturally for example in the treatment of mechanical systems (distinguishing positions and velocities).
-Another example arises from the rewriting of a second order differential equation as a system of first order equations.
-In these instances one would like to apply numerical schemes which respect the special structure of the differential equation.
-For example methods of this kind are Runge-Kutta-Nystr\"{o}m methods and additive Runge-Kutta methods (cf.\ \cite[Introduction]{MR1666537}, \cite[Section III.2]{MR2221614} for an overview and references).
+Equations of this type appear naturally for example in the treatment of mechanical systems (distinguishing positions and velocities) ot in rewriting a second order differential equation as a system of equations.
+In these instances, numerical schemes should respect the special structure of \eqref{eq: part:ODE}.
+This leads to Runge-Kutta-Nystr\"{o}m methods and additive Runge-Kutta methods (cf.\ \cite[Introduction]{MR1666537}, \cite[Section III.2]{MR2221614}).

 Numerical (power-series) solutions to \eqref{eq: part:ODE} can be constructed similarly to the B-series already discussed.
 To this end one augments the definition of elementary differentials \eqref{eq: el:diff} to encompass coloured trees.
 Whenever the node in the tree is white, we insert the partial derivative of $f$ with respect to $p$ and if the node is black we insert the differential of $g$ with respect to $q$.
 Consider the following explicit example